versioneye/naturalsorter/README.markdown

 `Naturalsorter::Sorter.sort(["a400", "a5", "a1"], true)`

 it will return the array ["a1", "a5", "a400"].
-The second parameter is for "caseinsesitive".
+The second parameter is for "caseinsensitive".

 If you have more advanced objects you want to sort, you should use the second method.
 Assume you have a Class User with 3 attributes: "firstname", "lastname", "age" and you want to sort an array of class Users by "firstname".